-c) Development restricted to specific build areas within E3 zone.
-Integrated Housing only permitted as part of a Community Title scheme, or equivalent.

-d) No building setback required for retail/commercial buildings in the Town Centre or Village Centre e)-In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.
-The minimum allotment size can be varied for the subdivision of 'Integrated Housing' under the Exceptions to Development Standards-Other Development clause in the Major Development SEPP.
-7 fle) In accordance with the provisions of Condition B6, residential lots less than 300sqm are permitted within the R1 zone but only where subdivision of these lots occurs after the construction of dwellings and are located where the dwellings directly adjoin or are located directly opposite the following: (a) public parks at least 0.3ha0.2ha in size; or (b) the Town and Village Centres; or (c) within 800m of the Town Centre or 400m of the Village Centre.

-The minimum lot size in Special Character Areas B, C and D is 2,000sqm.
+- c) Development restricted to specific build areas within E3 zone.
+Integrated Housing only permitted as part of a Community Title scheme, or equivalent. - d) No building setback required for retail/commercial buildings in the Town Centre or Village Centre - e) In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.
+In accordance with the provisions of Condition B6, residential lots less than 300sqm are permitted within the R1 zone where the dwellings directly adjoin or are located directly opposite the following: (a) public parks at least 0.2ha in size; or (b) the Town and Village Centres; or (c) within 800m of the Town Centre or 400m of the Village Centre. - f) The minimum lot size in Special Character Areas B, C and D is 2,000sqm. - g